-Beef Quinoa Bites – a great source of protein and handy bite sized snack.
-I love these just as they are with a dipping sauce or they are great with a soup for a filling meal and best of all they are SYN FREE.
+Beef Quinoa Bites - a great source of protein and handy bite sized snack.
+I love these just as they are with a dipping sauce or they are great with a soup for a filling meal.

 I try to keep my kids diet as healthy as possible, they still have the dreaded sweet stuff here and there, but I try and make sure the majority of their meals are good home cooked food.